i don’t allow myself to actively or passively deflect accountability to happenstance, generalities or other people.

 the gems: i was awarded a maintenance contract with the school and serviced the school for one year.

-the lemon: kipp did not to renew its contract with ion360 based on cited budget constraints. kipp indianapolis decided to invoke a law suit against almost 18 months after we concluded our relationship. the filing claims ion360 promised “responsive service and rapid resolution” to technology issues and problems, along with 24/7 support, but did not deliver. yes, they decided i didn’t deliver 24/7 support, almost 18 months after services amicably concluded…
+the lemon: kipp did not renew its contract with ion360 based on cited budget constraints. kipp indianapolis decided to invoke a law suit against almost 18 months after we concluded our relationship. the filing claims ion360 promised “responsive service and rapid resolution” to technology issues and problems, along with 24/7 support, but did not deliver. yes, they decided i didn’t deliver 24/7 support, almost 18 months after services amicably concluded…

 the result: the lawsuit was withdrawn. myself or ion360 were not found guilty of any allegations expressed in the lawsuit.